 This means that instead of volunteering in orphanages, volunteers will work in placements like day care centers, kindergartens and schools, or support groups for the elderly and mothers and babies.
 This will help Projects Abroad build stronger relationships with local communities and – most importantly – help families stay together and flourish.

 Care Project Mission and Management Plans

-Projects Abroad places each of our Care volunteers at a placement where there is a real need.
-Our mission for our Care projects throughout the world is to provide sustainable educational support, care, and protection to disadvantaged children and vulnerable groups to enhance their physical, social, emotional, and cognitive development.
+Projects Abroad places each of our Care volunteers at a placement where there is a need for extra support.
+Our mission for our Care Projects throughout the world is to provide sustainable educational support and individualized care and protection to disadvantaged children and vulnerable groups to enhance their physical, social, emotional, and cognitive development.

 We take seriously the safety of our volunteers and the children with whom they work.
 Read more about our policies for care projects and care volunteers.